 Read Also: Chota Chardham Yatra Places

 It is one of the prominent temples in the country according to the Hindu religion, which is dedicated to Lord Vishnu.
 Apart from being a part of the Chota Char Dham Circuit, this shrine is also included in the Bada Char Dham circuit of the Hindu Pilgrimage.
 This temple is home to the idol of Lord Badrinarayan in a meditative posture.
-In the wintertime, The idol is shifted to Vasu Dev Temple in Joshimath for worshipping.
-You can also visit Mata Murti Temple, which is dedicated to Lord Badri’s mother, and near Badrinath Dham and Tapt Kund, which is a warm spring and holds medicinal properties.
+In the wintertime, The idol is shifted to Vasu Dev Temple in Joshimath for worship.
+You can also visit Mata Murti Temple, dedicated to Lord Badri’s mother, and near Badrinath Dham and Tapt Kund, a warm spring with medicinal properties.

-As we know, Badrinath Dham is the only Dham that holds places in both circuits of Dhams.
-It is the prominent temple among the Panch Badri and also one of the 108 Divya Desams of Lord Vishnu.
+As we know, Badrinath Dham is the only Dham that holds a place in both circuits of Dhams.
+It is the prominent temple among the Panch Badri and one of the 108 Divya Desams of Lord Vishnu.
 The iconic 1 m tall black stone idol of Lord Vishnu is one of the eight Swayam Vyakta kshetras that mean self-manifested statues.

-It is said that two sons of Dharma, Nar, and Narayan, wanted to take shelter in the Himalayas.
-They were searching for a place to set up their hermitage and during their search, they discovered four sites of Panch Badri:- Yog Badri, Dhyan Badri, Bridha Badri, and Bhavisya Badri.
-Finally, they got a place that was bestowed on hot and cold springs behind the Alaknanda River.
-They named this place Badri Vishal, and at that time this town got its name.
+It is said that the two sons of Dharma, Nar, and Narayan, wanted to take shelter in the Himalayas.
+They were searching for a place to set up their hermitage, and during their search, they discovered four sites of Panch Badri:- Yog Badri, Dhyan Badri, Bridha Badri, and Bhavisya Badri.
+Finally, they got a place bestowed on hot and cold springs behind the Alaknanda River.
+They named this place Badri Vishal, and at that time, this town got its name.

 Badrinath is full of attractions that amaze you at every turn and will surprise you with a blend of spiritual vibes and natural beauty.
-Get ready to behold the gleams of snow-covered hills at Neelkanth that is a delightful destination.
+Get ready to behold the gleams of snow-covered hills at Neelkanth, a delightful destination.
 Neelkanth is a place that is equally fascinating for both nature lovers and devotees.
 Also known as Queen of Garhwal, the great peak is settled at an altitude of 6,597 m and allures an abundance of tourists.
-Another eye-catching attraction is the charming rock called Charan Paduka which rests at a high altitude and about 2 miles from Badrinath Temple.
-It is said that if anyone takes the blessings of Lord Vishnu’s footprints, then he will get retrieved from all the disturbances and troubles of life.
+Another eye-catching attraction is the charming rock called Charan Paduka, which rests at a high altitude and is about 2 miles from Badrinath Temple.
+It is said that if anyone takes the blessings of Lord Vishnu’s footprints, he will get retrieved from all the disturbances and troubles of life.

 Opening and Closing Time:

-The Temple remains closed in the heavy winter season and open from May to November for Pilgrims
+The temple remains closed in the heavy winter season and opens from May to November for Pilgrims

-The idol shifts to the Mukhimath Temple in Mukba in the winter season that is the winter place of Goddess Ganga.
+The idol shifts to the Mukhimath Temple in Mukba in the winter season, which is the winter place of Goddess Ganga.
 Calming aura, pure ambiance, and emerald beauty will win your heart in every sense.
 Snow-clad mountains and the holy water of the river Ganges add glory to this destination and make it a wonderful spot that makes every kind of traveler happy.

 Gangotri is widely praised for its religious as well as archaeological beauty.
 Apart from its religious vibes, Gangotri also offers some places for thrilling activities like camping.
-Tapovan is a camping place, which is situated at a height of 4460 m.
-If you are a pilgrim and also an adventure seeker, then Tapovan also amazes you with a perfect trekking route that gives you a remarkable experience of a real adventure.
+Tapovan is a camping place situated at the height of 4460 m.
+If you are a pilgrim and an adventure seeker, then Tapovan also amazes you with a perfect trekking route that gives you a remarkable experience of a real adventure.

 You can weave some delightful memories by witnessing the sight of the Shivling peaks and lush vegetation.
-Visit Submerged Shivling, which is believed to be a natural rock Shivling, where Lord Shiva sat to keep the Ganga in his hair curls.
-Behold the enchanting view of Gomukh, where the holy river Ganga originates.
+First, visit Submerged Shivling, which is believed to be a natural rock Shivling, where Lord Shiva sat to keep the Ganga in his hair curls.
+Then, behold the enchanting view of Gomukh, where the holy river Ganga originates.
 The peaceful ambiance of Gomukh mesmerizes everyone and makes it a most sought-after place to visit while on a trip to Gangotri.

 Opening and Closing Time

-It is one of the Chota Char Dham of Uttarakhand that is dedicated to the Yamuna, and also the second most sacred river in India that originated in Yamunotri.
-This sacred place is situated at a height of 3293 m where pilgrims visit to worship and seek blessings.
+It is one of the Chota Char Dham of Uttarakhand dedicated to the Yamuna and the second most sacred river in India that originated in Yamunotri.
+This sacred place is situated at the height of 3293 m, where pilgrims visit to worship and seek blessings.
 It was built by Maharani Guleria of Jaipur and rebuilt by Maharana Pratap Shah of Tehri Garhwal.
 The temple is home to the silver idol of Goddess Yamuna.
-At Akshaya Tritiya, it opens for pilgrims to complete a holy journey and thousands of devotees come here to complete their holy journey of Char Dham.
+At Akshaya Tritiya, it opens for pilgrims to complete a holy journey, and thousands of devotees come here to complete their holy journey of Char Dham.
 Goddess Yamuna was the daughter of Lord Sun and the twin sister of Yama.

-The history behind the present place of the temple is dedicated to River Yamuna relates to Asit Muni who had revered the River Ganga in a ritualistic manner and never broken the routine of bathing in its holy waters.
+The history behind the present place of the temple is dedicated to River Yamuna.
+It relates to Asit Muni, who had revered the River Ganga ritualistically and never broke the routine of bathing in its holy waters.
 But maintaining this routine became more difficult with old age, then it was sensed by the Goddess Ganga, and she arrived next to the hut of the sage in the form of Yamuna.

-Yamunotri Dham keeps a special place in Hindu mythology, and it is believed that the bath in the divine water of the Yamuna River is said to refine all sins and protect the person from an unfortunate or unpleasant death.
-You will need to trek from Janki Chatti to reach the holy home of Goddess Yamuna that gives you a rare experience.
+Yamunotri Dham keeps a special place in Hindu mythology.
+It is believed that the bath in the divine water of the Yamuna River is said to refine all sins and protect the person from an unfortunate or unpleasant death.
+You will need to trek from Janki Chatti to reach the holy home of Goddess Yamuna, which gives you a rare experience.
 It is said that Lord Hanuman arrived here after firing the Ravan’s Lanka and quenching the fire of his tail in the water of the Yamuna River at Bandarpoonch.
 This sacred place will enchant you with its glaciers and thermal springs, and no doubt it is a gift for nature lovers.
 Catch the magnificent views while walking beside the gushing streams.

 Opening and Closing Time:

-The opening time is at 7 am or 8 am in the morning, and a short break of 1 pm to 4 pm, then after 4 hours the temple doors closes for the day at 8 pm in the night.
+The opening time is at 7 am or 8 am, and a short break of 1 pm to 4 pm, then after 4 hours the temple doors close for the day at 8 pm the night.

 Read Also: Chardham Yatra Registration 2021